fionazychung/Coursework_Y2_S1/Tutorial_3.md

     public int Counter = 0;

-    // Public booleans, one for the vertical and one for the horizontal position of the block. public bool verticalCount = true;
+    // Public booleans to set the positions for the block. public bool setVertical;
+    public bool setHorizontal;

+    // Booleans that correspond to the count values. bool verticalCount = false;
-    public bool horizontalCount = true;
+    bool horizontalCount = false;

     // Start is called before the first frame update void Start()